 In 1962 a new church was dedicated on our current location, and in 1964 La Purisima attained parish status.
 The next year our parish school opened with four grades and six classrooms.
 It was expanded in 1967 and currently has classes for Preschool through eighth grade.
 During the 1970’s many Vietnamese families settled in the parish and became a vital part of our parish community.
 In 1983, after 25 years, the Trinity Missionary order left for new assignments, and were followed by the Claretian Missionaries.
 At the same time, two events led to an increase in parishioners: many new Mexican immigrants settled in the area and new housing developments in the foothills east of the parish.

 The parish soon saw a great need for enlarging the church.
 In 2000, a capital campaign for the construction of a larger structure was begun.
 Original plans were to remodel the current church, but Bishop Tod Brown wisely concluded that any new church building should have seating for at least 1,200.
 In July 2002, the Claretians were reassigned to other work, and the Diocese assigned Fr.
 Christopher Heath as the new pastor.
 On June 4, 2005, Bishop Tod Brown presided at the dedication of the new church.
 Fr.
-Vincent H. Pham was the Pastor from 2006 until June 2012, and Rev. John R. LeVecke became the new Administrator on July 1, 2012.
+Vincent H. Pham was the Pastor from 2006 until June 2012, then, Rev. John R. LeVecke became the new Administrator on July 1, 2012 thru December 2013, and Fr.
+Bill Barman was assigned the new Pastor in April of 2014.